12-Credit 100% Online Graduate Certificate Focused on Arts Management

 Credits earned in the Arts Leadership & Cultural Management Online Graduate Certificate may be transferable to Master of Fine Arts in Arts Leadership & Cultural Management.

-We are currently accepting applications for the Spring 2023 semester.
-The application deadline is Friday, November 4 at 11:59 p.m.
+We are currently accepting applications for the Summer 2023 semester.
+The application deadline is March 25 at 11:59 p.m.
 EST. Apply now to avoid last minute processing delays.

 Applications are accepted on a rolling admissions basis.